JNKHunter/insight/README.md

 ##### :fire: Bonus top hours feature!
 Just like in Hosts.java, return any number of top traffic hours (not only the top 10).
 This feature is extremely time efficient for the reasons explained under Hosts.java.

-* The hashmap uses the host (ip or hostname) as the key, and number of occurrences as the value.
-* We want to avoid sorting a large number of hosts by number of occurrences, so when we're ready to output, we create a priority queue to store  the top X hosts.
-By peeking at the root of the pq, we know the minimum of the top 10 requesting hosts so far.
-If we find a larger host request value than the current minimum of the top 10 requesting hosts, we remove the root of the pq, and add the new host and value to the pq.